sojeri/advent_of_code/README.md

 });
 ```

-### `npm run notes` will grab important comments from code-- like the above
+### `npm run notes` will grab important comments from code

 example output:

 ```
 >> npm run notes

-> @ notes /path/to/2018
+> @ notes /path/to/root
 > ./node_modules/notes/bin/notes

-* /path/to/2018/README.md
+* /path/to/utils/js/scaffoldCurrentDirectory.js
-Line 7:    ☂ FIXME inevitable improvement will be running tests for a specific module, maybe something like `npm test -- 01`
+  Line 40:   ✓ TODO better error handling
+  Line 41:   ✓ TODO this should have tests to expose what it does
 ```